Skip to main content

 This June 5th, the world will mark 40 years since the first five cases of what later became known as AIDS were officially reported.
 The U.S. Centers for Disease Control and Prevention’s (CDC) Morbidity and Mortality Weekly Report (MMWR) described the five cases.
 This momentous occasion is also observed as HIV Long-Term Survivors Day.
 From June 8–10, the United Nations (UN) High-Level Meeting (HLM) on HIV and AIDS will occur, where the UN General Assembly will review the progress made in reducing the impact of HIV since the 2016 HLM and is expected to adopt a new political declaration to guide the future direction of the HIV response around the world.

-On this 40th anniversary, the U.S government is honoring the more than 32 million people, including 700,000 in the U.S., who have died from AIDS-related illnesses globally since the start of the epidemic; redoubling efforts to ensure equitable access to services for the 38 million people with HIV, including those who are disproportionately affected; working to prevent new infections; recognizing American leadership, unity, and compassion in the HIV response; and recommitting to the goal of ending the epidemic across the U.S. and around the globe.
+On this 40th anniversary, the U.S. government is honoring the more than 32 million people, including 700,000 in the U.S., who have died from AIDS-related illnesses globally since the start of the epidemic; redoubling efforts to ensure equitable access to services for the 38 million people with HIV, including those who are disproportionately affected; working to prevent new infections; recognizing American leadership, unity, and compassion in the HIV response; and recommitting to the goal of ending the epidemic across the U.S. and around the globe.

 The U.S. is recognized for its longstanding HIV leadership and contributions at home and abroad, including through the Ending the HIV Epidemic in the U.S. initiative (EHE), the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR), and substantial investments in HIV-related research.
 Strong, bipartisan American political leadership has joined inspired efforts by scientists, advocates, community-based organizations, health care professionals, private sector companies, people with HIV and their communities, and many others to achieve progress against HIV—including saving millions of lives, preventing millions of infections, and strengthening the response to other health threats.
 The adaptability and lessons learned through our four-decade journey in HIV prevention, care, and treatment laid the foundation for our continued collaborative effort to combat the COVID-19 pandemic and to reach the ultimate goal of ending the HIV epidemic in the U.S. and around the world.